octopwn/octopwn.github.io/readme.md

    - The default Pyodide console (python console) can be accessed at `/console.html`
  - About browsers
    - For some reason the framework runs on Chrome much faster than others
-   - Functionalities were tested on FireFox
+   - Functionalities were tested on Chrome and FireFox

 # Known limitations